Sophia Carellas // State Board Chair

 Dan Xie // Political Director

 Dan began her career in college as a student leader with CALPIRG, where she helped to bring high-speed rail to California.
-In her current role she directs the national political strategy and grant fundraising for the Student PIRGs.
+In her current role she directs the national political strategy for the Student PIRGs.
 She advises staff and students on strategic campaign plans and amplifies our work with coalition partners and at conferences.
-Dan has managed successful campaigns from coast to coast to cap global warming pollution, fight the high cost of higher education, and make voting more accessible for students.
-She has recruited and trained hundreds of students and staff on public interest campaigns and got her start as an intern with CALPIRG Students.
-Dan lives in St. Petersburg, Fla., where she is an avid cyclist and climber.
+Dan has managed successful campaigns to cap global warming pollution, fight the high cost of higher education, and make voting more accessible for students.
+Dan lives in St. Petersburg, Florida, where she is an avid cyclist and climber.